LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/DevelopingwithFaaS/toolbelt.md

 **ContextServiceClient.getListOfNamespaces**

-Returns a list containing all custom namespaces for the specified account.
+Returns a list containing all custom namespaces for the account the client was initialised for.
 Please be aware that built-in namespaces won't show up with exception to the default namespace.

 <table style="width: 100%;">
 <thead>